YOU HAVE ACCESS TO THIS PAID PACKAGE. THANK YOU

 Full-time students are eligible for 50% discount from the full price (450CA$) upon providing proof of enrollment in an academic institution.

-This package offers you 46 NBCC Countinuing Education credits for certified counsellors in US and continuing education hours, as per approval by the Canadian Counselling and Psychotherapy Association.
+This package offers you 46 NBCC Countinuing Education credits for certified counsellors in US.

 Other Professional Orders and Associations may accept the accreditation, so please consult with your respective regulatory body.